Cactus

 Approach

-- 03Implemented A/B testing infrastructure: experiment definition, variant assignment, and statistical significance calculation
+- 03Shipped A/B testing infrastructure end-to-end: experiment definition, deterministic variant assignment, and statistical significance calculation with guardrails against premature decisions

 Design Decisions